trevorfehrman/React-Curriculum/FORMS.md

 Incidentally this is why we access elements in arrays with bracket notation.
 Arrays are secretely just objects whose keys are hardcoded as strings of consecutive integers.

 But this brings us back to `myObject["firstProperty"]; //"Hi Lambda!"`.
 Why can't we just write `myObject[firstProperty]; //"Hi Lambda!"` without the quotes around `firstProperty`?

-Beceause if you put quotes around `firstPropertyt` JavaScript will atttempt to look that string up in the object.
+The reason is if you put quotes around `firstProperty` JavaScript will atttempt to look that string up in the object.
 If you don't include the quotes JavaScript is going to attempt to evaluate what you wrote as a _variable_.
 Really let this sink in.
 This is a powerful tool.
 Now instead of referring to our object properties with a hardcoded string, we can attempt to look one up on the basis of an evaluated expression.

 ```
 let myThirdObject = {1: "sup", 2: "hey"};